Mazyod/Mazyod.github.io/content/posts/2023-11-25-skinning-a-cat.md

 We ..
 Were ..
 Blown ..
 Away.

-The fact high quality models, like llama2 30B, loaded pretty quickly, and started giving us wealth of knowledge to use was incredible.
+The fact that high quality models, like the [llama2 13B][llama-13b], loaded pretty quickly, and started giving us wealth of knowledge to use was incredible.
 My brain felt like fireworks were going off in it as I was thinking of all the possibilities.
 At the same time, I also realized that JupyterLab isn't necessarily the ideal environment for maximum productivity.
 Users shared the same environment, it didn't have powerful extensions like VS Code, and it was restricted in many ways.

 It was time to dig some tunnels.